-- 5.2.1 Parents are responsible for: - a) supporting their child in adhering to the school rules and reinforcing this at home; - b) informing the school of any changes in circumstances which may affect their child's behaviour; - c) effective monitoring of their child's social media accounts and phone activity; - d) behaviour of their child online, though school will take appropriate action if this affects other members of the school community in school; - e) their own behaviour both inside and outside of school; - f) reporting any unacceptable behaviour to a member of staff; and - g) treating other members of the school community with respect. - 5.2.3 The standards of behaviour and our School Charter written by the school council to support behaviour for learning (Appendix B), are publicised in both pupil handbooks and on classroom walls.
-The sanctions for breaking the classroom code of conduct are also displayed on classroom walls.
+- 5.2.1 Parents are responsible for: - a) supporting their child in adhering to the school rules and reinforcing this at home; - b) informing the school of any changes in circumstances which may affect their child's behaviour; - c) effective monitoring of their child's social media accounts and phone activity; - d) behaviour of their child online, though school will take appropriate action if this affects other members of the school community in school; - e) their own behaviour both inside and outside of school; - f) reporting any unacceptable behaviour to a member of staff; - g) treating other members of the school community with respect; and - h) observing their part of the Home School Agreement - 5.2.2 Our Student Charter, written by the school council to support behaviour for learning (Appendix B), is publicised in both the pupil handbooks and on classroom walls.
+The sanctions for poor conduct are also displayed on classroom walls.